 Attracted by ads, many consumers take out a loan from a Belgian bank.
 But some credit agreements may reveal unwelcome surprises.

-Therefore you should take the time to read the General Terms and Conditions (GTC).
-It is also better to postpone signing the contract and request a copy of the contract to think about it first.
+You should therefore take the time to read the General Terms and Conditions (GTC) of such agreements.
+It is also better to postpone signing and request a copy of the contract to contemplate entering into it.

 Before signing the contract

 You should pay special attention to the following: